csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

 - A method declaration
     - A collection of instructions with a name
     - Can be used by typing its name
-    - Similar to a paragraph and a class is similar to a chapter in that it can have multiple methods within its body
+    - A method is similar to a paragraph, in that it can contain multiple statements, and a class is similar to a chapter, in that it can have multiple methods within its body.
     - A C# program requires a method called `Main`, and, in our example, is followed by empty parentheses (we'll get to those later, but they're required)
     - Just like the class declaration, the body of the method beings with `{` and ends with `}`
 - A statement inside the body of the method: `Console.WriteLine("Hello, world!"); // I'm an in-line comment.`